singnet/face-services/README.md

 Initially, services will be implemented that support the following tasks:

 - *Face localization* - provides bounding boxes where faces are detected.
-- *Face landmark detection* - provides a set of face keypoints based on a keypoint model.
+- *Face landmark detection* - provides a set of face keypoints based on a landmark model.
 - *Face alignment* - transforms face (rotate, translates, and scales) to a template landmark layout.
 - *Face recognition* - return a vector representing the faces identity mapped to N-dimensional manifold.

-There are different techniques to solve these tasks, and the goal is provide multiple implementations so that upstream tasks can swap implementations depending on availability, price, their impact on reputation and performance, or other factors.
-To begin with, this is a simple wrapping of dlib and opencv algorithms.
+There are different techniques to solve these tasks.
+The goal is to provide multiple implementations of some of these, so that upstream tasks can swap implementations depending on availability, price, their impact on reputation and performance, or other factors.
+To begin with, this repository is mostly a wrapping of dlib and opencv algorithms.

 ## Dependencies